SanjeetPrajapati/IBM-SkillsBuild-Internship-Project/README.md

 # IBM-SkillsBuild-Internship-Project
 # Network Intrusion Detection System using Machine Learning

-[cite_start]This repository contains the final project for the **IBM SkillsBuild 4-Weeks Internship on AI & Cloud Technologies**.
+This repository contains the final project for the **IBM SkillsBuild 4-Weeks Internship on AI & Cloud Technologies**.
 The project focuses on building a robust machine learning model to detect and classify cyber-attacks from network traffic data.

 ---

 ## Project Overview

-The goal of this project is to create an effective Network Intrusion Detection System (NIDS). [cite_start]The system analyzes network connection features to distinguish between normal, legitimate traffic and malicious intrusions, providing an essential layer of security for communication networks.
+The goal of this project is to create an effective Network Intrusion Detection System (NIDS).
+The system analyzes network connection features to distinguish between normal, legitimate traffic and malicious intrusions, providing an essential layer of security for communication networks.

 ### **Problem Statement**
 A robust network intrusion detection system (NIDS) using machine learning.
 The